American Horror Story season 10 is approaching.

 Maybe Ryan Murphy’s plan to bring back the original stars of the show could convince Jessica to return?
 We’re keeping our fingers crossed.

-What’s the theme this year?
+What’s the theme for season 10?

 Ah, the ever-elusive theme.
 Each year, fans spend months trying to decipher what the theme of a new American Horror Story season could be.
 It’s usually made a little easier when teasers begin to surface, but that hasn’t happened yet.